 If you have questions or comments about the SDK, please let us know by posting a comment on the SDK support forum.

-Note.
-This list shows changes that affect the SDK.
-For descriptions of changes to individual SSC modules, see the SAM release notes.
+- For descriptions of changes to performance or financial models, see the SAM release notes.

 November 11, 2018